 ASIC funding model

 The Government has released the final Regulations for the ASIC Supervisory Cost Recovery model to recover the regulatory costs of ASIC though annual levies.
-The first levies are due to be collected from July 2018.

 Personal advice model

 The final model for licensees providing tier 1 personal financial advice (section 43) includes a fixed levy component plus a graduated levy component using the following formula:

 The minimum levy component is $1,500.
 You must add to this amount the graduated levy component based on the following formula:

 It is important to remember that the application of each levy is determined by the authorisations held on your licence and the definition of each section within the Regulations.
 Hence, in addition to the above levy, you may also incur the following levies:

 - Insurance product distributor – will capture those authorised to ‘deal’ in general insurance, life risk insurance products or investment life insurance products (section 70)

 - Securities dealer – will capture those licensed to ‘deal’ in securities, with more than $250,000 in transactions executed on, or reported to, a large securities exchange in the financial year. (section 67)